 - Open the deployed document and verify that the message box appears.

-There are many other ways to deploy Visual Studio 2005 Tools for Office solutions, such as using a deployment manifest to enable automatic assembly updates.
+There are many other ways to deploy Visual Studio 2005 Tools for Office solutions, such as deploying the document and assembly to a remote computer or using a deployment manifest to enable automatic assembly updates.
 Refer to the following topics in the Visual Studio 2005 Tools for Office documentation more detailed information about deploying solutions.

 For more information about deployment models for for Word and Excel solutions, see: